1940 Croatian local elections: Campaign

 Ban Šubašić visited less developed regions in Lika and Dalmatia in late 1939, promising public works on infrastructure.
 Secretary-general of the Croatian Peasant Party, Juraj Krnjević, toured Croatia, visiting municipal and district party organizations, trying to settle some disputes, unite fractions and revert splits in the party.
-For instance, the differences in opinion on certain appointments and on the issue of supporting the metal workers' strike in Slavonski Brod alienated the district party organisation from the national HSS leadership; as Brod HSS refused to toe the party line and split into many factions, the entire district organisation was dissolved in March 1940, despite the 37-6 vote of confidence in the Brod party chairman.
+For instance, the differences in opinion on certain appointments and on the issue of supporting the metal workers' strike in Slavonski Brod alienated the district party organisation from the national HSS leadership; as Brod HSS refused to toe the party line and split into many factions, the entire district organisation was dissolved in March 1940, despite the 37–6 vote of confidence in the Brod party chairman.
 In general, Krnjević tried to assuage dissidents and remind the party cadre of the importance of the elections.
 While he had some success in Dubrovnik, still, according to historian G. Jakovčev, there were as many as 70 lists by HSS dissidents in Dalmatia alone (e.g. Ston, Šipan, Makarska, etc.).
 Krnjević also tried to address the economic concerns, declaring at a rally in Split that Croatia has to be more equal and that HSS will not allow some to be millionaires while others are hungry.
 Maček tried to downplay the importance of the elections, going as far as saying that he does not attach "any political importance" to it, as many local and even personal particularities play a role in them.
 In a circular note to HSS organisations he reminded them to consider economic interests first when choosing candidates for councilmen and mayors.
 However, it was still important to eliminate anti-agreement forces (JRZ in particular) from positions of power in Croatia and show HSS and SDS' strength.

-Due to the royal Yugoslav regime's ban and persecution since 1921, Croatian communists had to run in the elections as the Party of the working people (Croatian Stranka radnog naroda, SRN).
+Due to the royal Yugoslav regime's persecution and ban since the 1920 Obznana, Croatian communists had to run in the elections as the Party of the working people (Croatian Stranka radnog naroda, SRN).
 According to historian Sibe Kvesić, the gendarmerie and the local authorities frequently harassed the communists and their supporters, spreading rumours and threatening voters who intended to vote for the communists.
 In some places, the judicial or administrative authorities pressed hard to bar the SRN putting the candidates due to any petty mistakes.